rdytech/decision_tree/README.md

 act according to the truthiness of the response returned - invoking the code in its `yes` block for true, and `no` block for false.

-To accomodate interruptions to the decision tree, perhaps at locations where user input is required, the `entry` macro can be used to define new entry points.
+To accommodate interruptions to the decision tree, perhaps at locations where user input is required, the `entry` macro can be used to define new entry points.
 This macro takes the name of the entry point, and can be invoked by calling this method from outside the workflow class.